elixirschool/elixirschool/lessons/specifics/guardian.md

 end
 ```

 The login routes above will have the authenticated user if there is one.
-The second scope ensures that there is an valid token passed for all actions.
+The second scope ensures that there is a valid token passed for all actions.
 You don't _have_ to put them in pipelines, you could put them in your controllers for super flexible customization but we're doing a minimal setup.

 We're missing one piece so far.
 The error handler we added on the `EnsureAuthenticated` plug.
 This is a very simple module that responds to